-The second event that has impacted my faith in God has been my work with people whose lives have been impacted by a completed suicide.
-This ministry has had a profound impact on my faith in God.
+The second event that has impacted my faith in God has been my work with people whose lives have been impacted by suicide.
+This ministry has had a profound impact on me.
 My faith in God has grown immensely.
-It is so profound that I cannot put it in words but my belief in God is very deep and has been enriched by the pain that I have witnessed in the lives of the members of the LOSS Family.
+It has become so profound that I cannot put it in words.
+My belief in God has been enriched by the pain and healing that I have witnessed in the lives of suicide loss survivors.
 That might sound strange but it is true.
-Obviously I don’t relish the pain that is part of the grieving process but as I have journeyed with the members of the LOSS Family my life has been enriched and has become so full and my belief in God has grown exponentially.
-As I said before words can never quite capture just how this has occurred but it has occurred.
+Obviously, I don’t relish the pain that is part of the grieving process, but as I have journeyed with survivors my belief in God has grown exponentially.
+As I said before, words can never quite capture just how this has occurred but it has occurred.

 No one can ever quite grasp God.
-God is incomprehensible.
-God is too much for any of us to quite get a handle on.
-Our minds are too finite and small to absorb the concept of God.
-As often as we try to understand or get a handle on God the effort fails because God is too much for us to absorb or get our arms around.
+God is incomprehensible. … Our minds are too finite and small to absorb the concept of God.
+As often as we try to understand, the effort fails because God is too much for us to absorb or get our arms around.

-I remember a conversation that I had with a father who was a part of a ten session group that I was a part of.
-During the break he was expressing why God could allow this man’s son to take his life.
-The man was very religious and had deep faith in God.
-His question is one that I have heard countless of times over these past thirty-five years as have the other clinicians of LOSS.
-I have pondered this question myself as I have witnessed the devastation that a suicide has on an individual and a family.
-Over the years I have concluded that this is part of the mystery of God and that is what I shared with this father as he struggled with the various feelings that are part of the journey of grief.
+I remember a conversation I had with a father who asked why God would allow his son to take his life.
+The man was very religious and had a deep faith in God.
+His question is one that I have heard countless times over these past 35 years.
+I have pondered this question myself as I have witnessed the devastation that suicide has on an individual and a family.
+Over the years I have concluded that this is part of the mystery and that is what I shared with this father as he struggled with the various feelings that are part of the journey of grief.

-Sometimes a person’s faith can be diminished or destroyed by this violent act.
-Obviously faith is not going to play a big part of this person’s journey nor is faith going to play a part in the grief journey with someone who has never had faith or who lost faith somewhere along the way.
+Sometimes a person’s faith is diminished or destroyed by a loss.
+Obviously, faith is not going to play a big part in this person’s journey nor is faith going to play a part in the grief journey of someone who has never had faith or who lost faith somewhere along the way.
 Does that mean that people without faith are going to struggle forever with their grief?
 Absolutely not.
 People without faith can and do resolve the pain of grief but in a somewhat different fashion.
-No one is hopelessly on the journey of grief without any hope of finding relief.
-This journey is a long and arduous one but one that can be completed and have a happy ending – different but happy.
+No one is without any hope of finding relief.
+This journey is long and arduous but it can be completed and have a happy ending – different but happy.

-Some people get angry with God as the result of losing a loved one from suicide.
+Some people get angry with God as the result of losing a loved one to suicide.
 This can be a normal reaction, especially for someone who believes that God has a part to play in all of the happenings of the world.
-Personally, I don’t believe that God plays a role in every happening of our world.
-My belief is that God does not control nor direct all of the events in our individual lives and in the world, yet at the same time God journeys with us throughout our lives.
+Personally, I don’t believe that God plays a role in every happening in our world.
+My belief is that God does not control nor direct all of the events in our individual lives and in the world, yet at the same time, God journeys with us throughout our lives.
 Why do awful events happen in our world?
 I don’t have an answer to that question but I don’t blame God for all the bad in our world.
 Why does God allow such horrible things to occur in our world?
 That is all part of the mystery of God.
 God is the great mystery of our universe and I can honestly say that I am immensely intrigued by God and look forward to being engulfed by God in the hereafter.